 Line 309: It is claimed DR has less impact on flavone accumulation than CHI.
 This claim should be backed up with experimental (numerical) data.

-- I added numerical data which is “The CHI alone lines increased the flavonol and anthocyanin content in peel by average 8 and 1.4 fold, respectively, however the DR alone lines increased them by only 4 and 77 fold (Fig 5), respectively”
+- We added numerical data: “The CHI alone lines increased the flavonol and anthocyanin content in peel by average 8 and 1.4 fold, respectively, however the DR alone lines increased them by only 4 and 77 fold (Fig 5), respectively”.

 Line 320.
 CHS is stated to have the biggest role in flavonol production.
 What is the basis of that claim, previous studies or your own data?

-- I added citation.
+- We added a reference.

 Line 322: The sentence starting that line claiming that DR over-expressing lines has purple fruits without any upregulation of FLS or CHS.
 What is the basis of that claim, previous studies or your own data?
 Claims mentioned in the following two sentences should be clarifed as well.

-AU: - Upregulation came from previous study and the color came from our data.

-- I clarified it like “…the flesh of our DR overexpressing tomatoes was visibly purple in this experiment without upregulation of CHS and FLS (Butelli et al. 2008)…”
+AU: - - We clarified the statement to “…the flesh of our DR overexpressing tomatoes was visibly purple in this experiment without upregulation of CHS and FLS (Butelli et al. 2008)…”

 Line 329: Reference needed.